kkauder/BasicAj/README.md

 ### YOU NEED TO CUSTOMIZE THIS FILE FIRST!!!
 source SetEnvironment.csh

-# make and run #
+# make
 make

+### for a small example, create a pythia tree
+./bin/SimpleTree

+## And run the analysis
-source ./RunPp.csh
+source ./RunPythis.csh
 # or run directly
-./binPicoAj
+./bin/PythaAj

 # That also creates doxygen documentation in html/ and latex/